0x0wen/miniDBMS/FailureRecovery/README.md

 ## 🏃‍♂️ How to Run Unit Testing
 1. Run this to navigate to route directory `cd ../`.
-2. Execute this command in terminal `python -m FailureRecovery.test`
+2. Execute this command in terminal `python -m FailureRecovery._Test.Test1`